ElBrewster/ElBrewster/README.md

 ### Hi!

 ⭐ Hi, I'm El!
-I just finished a front-end bootcamp at the Turing School of Software and Design.
+I just finished a seven month, fulltime, front-end bootcamp at the Turing School of Software and Design.

 🏠 I currently live in Seattle with my two humans and my two cats.